Understanding the Turns Ratio of a Transformer Simplified

 ]

-where ( V_s ) is the secondary voltage, ( V_p ) is the primary voltage, ( N_s ) is the number of secondary turns, and ( N_p ) is the number of primary turns.
-This understanding is crucial in designing and utilizing transformers effectively in various applications.
+where ( V_s ) is the secondary voltage, ( V_p ) is the primary voltage, ( N_s ) is the number of secondary turns, and ( N_p ) is the number of primary turns, you can easily predict how much voltage your transformer is going to push out based on the input.

 Subscribe